 Regardless of where you are at in the home buying or selling journey, it is definitely useful to know how to make use of URA’s transaction portal, i.e. the list of URA caveats lodged.

-With actual URA condo transaction price data, you can now compare the per square foot (psf) prices of units similar to the unit you are eyeing, just to make sure that you aren’t getting ripped off.
+With actual condo transaction price data, you can now compare the per square foot (psf) prices of units similar to the unit you are eyeing, just to make sure that you aren’t getting ripped off.
 And if you find a bargain buy, make sure to close the deal as soon as possible!

 Meanwhile, those thinking of selling their properties can use URA transaction data to gauge the sales volume in your area and how much you can expect your property to fetch.

-So regardless of whether you’re looking for a home to call your own, or an investor who wants to keep up with market trends and look for underpriced gems, you’ll find the URA transactions portal extremely useful.
+So regardless of whether you’re looking for a home to call your own, or an investor who wants to keep up with market trends and look for underpriced gems, you’ll find the transactions portal extremely useful.

-How to Use the URA Transactions Portal to Search for Caveats
+How to Use URA Transactions Portal

 You can choose to either search by project name (up to 5 projects), or by the property type and district (up to 5 districts).
 The results will include the following information: